A plant-based twist on Bonefish Grill’s classic appetizer!

 Bonefish Grill clearly deep fries the shrimp for the dish.
 The King Oyster Mushrooms can definitely hold up nicely when deep fried, but to make the dish as healthy as possible, I prefer to air-fry.
 Either way you can’t go wrong.

 The batter or coating is a simple four step process of double dredging the shrimp-shaped pieces of King Oyster Mushroom.
-Start with the mushroom pieces soaking in a bowl with any unflavored plant-based milk (I used Oatly’s Oat Milk) and lemon juice.
-This mixture replaces buttermilk.
-Next, toss the mushroom pieces in whole wheat (or all purpose) flour that has been seasoned with salt and pepper.
+Start with the mushroom pieces soaking in a bowl with any unflavored plant-based milk (I used Oatly’s Oat Milk) and lemon juice (a vegan substitute for buttermilk).
+Next, toss the mushroom pieces in the whole wheat (or all-purpose) flour, seasoned with salt and pepper.
 Once completed coated in flour, toss the mushroom pieces in a JUST Egg egg-wash and then toss in a panko bread crumb / corn starch mixture.
 Remove and place on a dish or wire rack.
 They are now ready to fry.

 Using an Air-Fryer or Oven

-If you are using the oven to air-fry, I suggest using the wire rack over a cookie sheet.
-This allows air to pass under the mushroom piece.
-My experience air-frying anything in the oven takes two to three times what is accomplished in the air-fryer.
+You can use an oven to air-fry.
+However, I suggest using the wire rack over a cookie sheet to allow air to pass under the mushroom piece.
+It is my experience air-frying anything in the oven takes two to three times longer than what is accomplished in the air-fryer.
 Therefore, plan on somewhere between 12 to 18 minutes at 400 degrees in the oven.

 Pan Frying the “Shrimp”

-If frying in a pan, I recommend heating roughly ½-inch of canola oil in the pan until it reaches a temperature sufficient to fry.
-Fry the first side until it is golden brown and then flip on the other side with tongs and fry until the second side is golden brown.
-Transfer to a sheet pan or dish covered in paper towels to absorb the excess oil.
+If frying in a shallow pan, I recommend heating roughly ½-inch of canola oil in the pan until it reaches a temperature sufficient to fry.
+Fry the first side until it is golden brown and then carefully flip to the other side with tongs and fry until the second side is golden brown.
+Once golden brown, transfer to a sheet pan or dish covered in paper towels to absorb the excess oil.

 Final Touches and Presentation